What is the carry-on allowance?

 - $ 225 CAD/USD for each additional bag.

-- $ 100 CAD/USD for an overweight or oversized bag.
+- $ 100 CAD/USD for an overweight and/or oversized bag.

-- Rest of Canada, Europe – $ 120 CAD/USD for each additional/oversized bag.
+- Flights between Canada and Brazil – $ 120 CAD/USD for each additional/oversized bag.

-Charges for overweight, oversized or extra baggage are not cumulative.
+Charges for overweight, oversized, or extra baggage are not cumulative.
 If a bag is both overweight and oversized, the fee is charged only once.
-No overweight or oversize charges apply to additional bags for which the $100 or $ 225 fee is paid.
+No overweight or oversize charges apply to additional bags for which the $100 or $ 225 fee (plus taxes) is paid.

 Air Canada accepts most sporting equipment (e.g., archery equipment, bicycles, golf, hockey, lacrosse, and scuba diving equipment, skis, snowboards, surfboards, wakeboards, etc.) as checked baggage.
 Sporting equipment will be included in the free baggage allowance, and additional checked baggage charges will apply (exception – additional checked baggage charges may be waived for some sporting equipment such as oversized baggage charge for golf equipment, hockey equipment, skis, snowboards, and surfboards, paddleboards, kiteboards, wakeboards, and wave skis; overweight and oversized baggage charges for bicycles).